Jesse Lumb and The Crescent

 Jessie Lumb sold nos.
 24 and 26 when new in 1909, but appears to have retained ownership of nos 6 - 22, eventually selling them, mostly to their sitting tenants, in 1919 - 20.

-All these houses still exist in 2014, and as our pictures show, have altered little externally apart from the usual removal of gates, etc, to allow for the motor car.
+All these houses still exist in 2021, and as our pictures show, have altered little externally apart from the usual removal of gates, etc, to allow for the motor car.
 The whole of the Crescent now forms part of a Conservation area, where development is strictly controlled.

 Several residents of Jesse Lumb's houses have long tenures in this pleasant location, and with the kind co-operation of the current owners we will trace the story of no. 14 in some detail.
 Early residents of 14 The Crescent, as listed in the 1911 census, were William Knowles, his wife Caroline Knowles and just one 'general servant' (or 'maid of all work') as was the custom in such houses at that period.
 Of their five children, four had already died.